The mystery of sunspots

 However, researchers at DMI continued to work, eventually discovering what they believe to be the link.
 The key factor isn't changes in solar output, but rather changes in the sun's magnetosphere A stronger field shields the earth more from cosmic rays, which act as "seeds" for cloud formation.
 The result is less cloud cover, and a warming planet.
 When the field weakens, clouds increases, reflecting more light back to space, and the earth cools off.

-Recently, lead researcher Henrik Svensmark -- the link between cosmic rays and cloud formation, in a cloud chamber experiment called "SKY" at the Danish National Space Center.
+Recently, lead researcher Henrik Svensmark was able to experimentally verify the link between cosmic rays and cloud formation, in a cloud chamber experiment called "SKY" at the Danish National Space Center.
 CERN plans a similar experiment this year.

-Even NASA's Goddard Institute of Space Studies -- long the nation's most ardent champion of anthropogenic global warming -- --.
+Even NASA's Goddard Institute of Space Studies -- long the nation's most ardent champion of anthropogenic global warming -- is getting in on the act.
 Drew Shindell, a researcher at GISS, says there are some "interesting relationships we don't fully understand" between solar activity and climate.

 eanassir